 The Office of Diversity, Community & Inclusion offers a strategic diversity plan that is intentionally Christ-centered, kingdom-focused and community-oriented.
 It seeks cultural, institutional and educational advancement through a gospel-centered racial reconciliation, Christian unity, and a love for all races and ethnicities.

 - Matthew 22:36-40

 Statement on Racism

-The Office of Diversity and Inclusion at Anderson University affirms its commitment to upholding the Bible as the sole authority for faith and practice.
+The Office of Diversity, Community & Inclusion at Anderson University affirms its commitment to upholding the Bible as the sole authority for faith and practice.
 For God and humanity, we are an intentionally Christ-centered, diverse community believing that all people are image bearers of God.
 Genesis 1:27

 (See Anderson University's Non-Discrimination Policy)

 We acknowledge and reaffirm our strong opposition to racial injustice, ethnic oppression, acts of hate, discrimination, and prejudice.
 Racism in all its forms is a sin and an affront to the Christian values of the Holy Bible.
 We affirm our deep Christian commitment to uphold God’s Word concerning racism: